 How much time do you actually have to be active on social media?

-Or how much time can you realistically dedicate to listening to industry trends, incorporating it into your research, drafting a content calendar, and patiently schedule social media posts?
+Or how much time can you realistically dedicate to listening to industry trends, incorporating them into your research, drafting a content calendar, and patiently schedule social media posts?

 As an entrepreneur, you don’t have the luxury of time.